Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Graph-Embedded Systems

 We say a term $t'$ is \emph{graph-embedded} in a term $t$, denoted $t \succcurlyeq_{gemb} t'$, if $t'$ is a well formed term and there exists a term $s$ such that $t \rightarrow_{R_{gemb}}^{*} s \approx t'$.

 A TRS $R$ is \emph{graph-embedded} if for any $l \rightarrow r \in R$, $l \succcurlyeq_{gemb} r$ or $r$ is a constant.

 \end{defi}

-\begin{rem} Notice that the rules in $R_{gemb}$ ignore function arity, thus intermediate terms between $t$ and $t'$ may not be well formed.
+\begin{rem} Notice that the rules in $R_{gemb}$ (cf. Definition~\ref{def:trs-graph-emb}) ignore function arity, thus intermediate terms between $t$ and $t'$ may not be well formed.
 It is only the final term for which function arity and the relation between variables and functions must obey the standard term definition requirements.
 The schemata are being used to establish the graph-embedded property of a TRS. \end{rem}

-\begin{rem} The rules of Definition~\ref{def:trs-graph-emb} provide a convenient schemata for defining graph-embedded systems.
+\begin{rem} The rules in $R_{gemb}$ (cf. Definition~\ref{def:trs-graph-emb}) provide a convenient schemata for defining graph-embedded systems.
 However, they are also very useful in proving properties about graph-embedded systems.
-Notice that any rewrite step in a graph-embedded system corresponds to one or more steps of the above rules, thus proofs about graph-embedded TRSs can often be reduced to arguments on the properties of the rules of Definition~\ref{def:trs-graph-emb}. \end{rem}
+Notice that any rewrite step in a graph-embedded system corresponds to one or more steps of the above rules, thus proofs about graph-embedded TRSs can often be reduced to arguments on the properties of the rules in $R_{gemb}$. \end{rem}

 Definition~\ref{def:trs-graph-emb} provides a rewrite relation interpretation of graph-embedded systems which is contained in the $ \succcurlyeq$ relation given in Definition~\ref{def:graph-emb}.
 This is due to the fact that if one applies one of the rule schema from Definition~\ref{def:graph-emb} to a term, $t$, this correspond to one or more edge contractions applied to the term graph of $t$, therefore we obtain the following: